jean-pierreBoth/graphembed/README.md

 ## Some results

-Embedding and link prediction evaluation for the above data sets are given [here](./resultats.md)
+Embedding and link prediction evaluation for the above data sets are given in file [resultats.md](./resultats.md)

 ### Some qualitative comments